justingolden21/hollowknight/README.md

 ### Using the Website

 -   Click on a charm to learn about it

 -   View the charm's notch cost, price, location, backstory, effects, and more

 -   Hover over the spoiler to reveal how to acquire it

 -   Filter by category with the checkboxes at the top of the page.
 Toggle the "all" checkbox to check or uncheck all categories.

 -   More features coming soon!

+### Dev

+`npx live-server`

 ### Questions and To-Do